-Where units of general local government form a "consortium" to receive HOME funding, the Consortium submits the Consolidated Plan for the entire geographic area encompassed by the consortium.
-Therefore, if an urban county is a member of a HOME consortium, the consortium submits the Consolidated Plan, and the urban county, like all other CDBG entitlement grantees in the consortium, is only required to submit its own nonhousing Community Development plan (§91.215(e)), an Action Plan (§91.220) and the required Certifications (§91.225 (a) and (b)), as part of the Consortium's Consolidated Plan.
-If an urban county has a CDBG joint agreement with a metropolitan city, they must form a HOME Consortium to become one entity for HOME purposes.
+Where units of general local government form a "consortium" to receive HOME funding, the consortium submits the Consolidated Plan for the entire geographic area encompassed by the consortium.
+Therefore, if an urban county is a member of a HOME consortium, the consortium submits the Consolidated Plan, and the urban county, like all other CDBG entitlement grantees in the consortium, is only required to submit its own non-housing Community Development plan (§91.215(e)), an Action Plan (§91.220) and the required Certifications (§91.225 (a) and (b)), as part of the consortium's Consolidated Plan.
+If an urban county has a CDBG joint agreement with a metropolitan city, they must form a HOME consortium to become one entity for HOME purposes.

-D. Synchronization of Urban County and HOME Qualification Periods.
+D. Synchronization of Urban County and HOME Qualification Periods

-The urban county's and HOME consortium's qualification periods are for three years, unless HUD revokes the consortium's designation for HOME participation.
-If a member urban county's CDBG three-year cycle is not the same as the HOME consortium's, the consortium may elect a shorter qualification period than three years to get in sync with the urban county's CDBG three-year qualification cycle, as permitted in 24 CFR 92.101 (c).
+The urban county's and HOME consortium's qualification periods are for three successive years.
+If a member urban county's CDBG three-year cycle is not the same as the HOME consortium's, the consortium may elect a shorter qualification period than three years to get in sync with the urban county's CDBG three-year qualification cycle, as permitted in 24 CFR 92.101(e).